"I never knew who my parents were or even what they looked like. I guess I got into genetics because I wanted to figure out why I'm the way I am."

 Pet the Dog: Literally.
 And then there was the matter with Otacon.

 Reincarnation: Otacon seems to think Wolf is still haunting Shadow Moses.
-In MGS4, Crying Wolf is killed in the same spot where Sniper Wolf died.
+In Metal Gear Solid 4, Crying Wolf is killed in the same spot where Sniper Wolf died.
 A wolf scoops up her body and disappears into the woods; the game implies this is the spirit of Sniper Wolf.

-Straw Feminist: Wolf holds a few misandrist views, claiming that women made better soldiers than men.
-She taunts Solid Snake for being an example of men who "can never finish what [they] start," as well as boasting that two thirds of the world's greatest assassins are women.
+Straw Feminist: Wolf holds a few sexist views, claiming that women made better soldiers than men.
+She taunts Snake for being an example of men who "can never finish what [they] start," as well as boasting that two thirds of the world's greatest assassins are women.

 FOXHOUND's shaman.
-He first fights Solid Snake in a tank, then in cold storage with a minigun.
+He first fights Solid Snake in a tank, then in cold storage with a gatling gun.

-Adaptation Expansion: His character is heavily expanded on in the MGS comic, him being the one who informs Liquid of the deaths of Mantis and Wolf, and giving away the secret of FOXDIE, along with some scope of Liquid's plot during his confrontation against Snake, as opposed to his simple hint in the game.
+Adaptation Expansion: His character is heavily expanded on in the Metal Gear Solid comic, with him being the one who informs Liquid of the deaths of Mantis and Wolf, and giving away the secret of FOXDIE, along with some scope of Liquid's plot during his confrontation against Snake, as opposed to his simple hint in the game.